 Note: A closed flock is one where no animals are brought onto the farm from external sources.
 Farms that do not have the genetic diversity or the expertise to achieve this should partner with experienced breeders to source their animals and learn more about selection criteria.

-2.0.6 Rescue animals and animals sold as culls from other flocks cannot be bought into the Animal Welfare Approved flock
+2.0.6 Rescue animals and animals sold as culls from other flocks cannot be bought into the AWA flock.

 2.1 The Sheep Breeding Flock